-If you do not like that happening to you, you would be definitely need to apply appropriate measures in taking it down.
+If you do not like that happening to you, you would need to apply appropriate measures in taking it down.

 Remove Reports are excellent at taking down information from sites like RepDigger.com.

-However, we would be able to show you a few methods that you can follow through.
+However, we would show you a few methods that you can follow through.

 If you meet the requirements for each method, you can use them.
-We do know that not all content on RepDigger.com are appropriate.
-We are certain that some mischievous persons would want to take advantage of it.
+We do know that not all content on RepDigger.com is appropriate.
+We are confident that some mischievous persons would want to take advantage of it.

-Hence, we make available to you steps that can enable you safely execute a takedown.
+Hence, we make you steps that can enable you to safely execute a takedown.

-If the methods seem arduous, we can also guide you through.
-If, however, you want us to follow on with the process, we would also do it for you, conveniently.
+If the methods seem arduous, we can also guide you through them.
+If, however, you want us to follow on with the process, we would also do it for you conveniently.
 See a similar example with our recommendations here.

-On the contrary, if you do not have adequate material to carry out a takedown, Remove Reports can also help you achieve a removal.
+On the contrary, if you do not have good material to carry out a takedown, Remove Reports can also help you achieve a removal.